-For more information about this training visit our website https://www.bu.edu/police/ emergency-info/active-shooter.
-To schedule a session for your department or group contact Captain Giannopoulous at 617-358-6212 or email tgiannop@bu.edu.
+For more information about this training visit our website www.bu.edu/police/safetyoncampus/active-shooter.
+To schedule a session for your department or group contact Lieutenant Larry Cuzzi at 617-358-6212 or lcuzzi@bu.edu.

 CRIME PREVENTION AND SAFETY ADVICE